mike976/OnTheBigScreenApp/README.md

 v1.0 - from development time to release = 2 weeks

 - Protocol based design
+- Dependency constructor/init injection via Swinject.
+Services and ViewModel are registered and resolved via a IOC Container.
 - Implementation follows the MVVM design pattern
 - Use of Restful API with back-end services #themoviedb.
 - Async Await Task pattern implemented to retrieve data via the TmDB Web API